dulnan/vuetamin/README.md

    * Mutations change a single value.
 In the first parameter you have access
    * to the context, consisting of { data, trigger, mutate, action }.
    *
-   * It's possible to call another mutations or action from here, but for
+   * It's possible to call another mutation or action from here, but for
    * that it's probably a better idea to write an action that calls one
-   * or multiple mutations.
+   * or multiple mutations and insted call this action from somewhere.
    *
    * The second argument is whatever has been passed to the mutation.
    *